Size L 431g

 I was in complete harmony with my surroundings.
 The journey seemed to open up a whole new world.
 The MINI2 became like a part of me throughout the journey, allowing me to run parts of the trail and jump from one mountain to the other as I had initially dreamed of doing.

-I use MINI2 daily now, and I just use waterproof Ziplocs when I stow items in the mesh pocket on a rainy day.
+I use MINI2 daily now, and I just use Ziplocs when I stow items in the mesh pocket on a rainy day.

 Without a doubt, MINI2 is more of a mountain-oriented backpack than a town-use daypack.
 And I can’t wait to take it on another long trail soon again.
 (Originally written in 2016)